 1. Zouk Tea Bar & Grill

-Every day throughout Ramadan, the First Street restaurant will be welcoming customers to come and break their fast with a fabulous spread of much-loved dishes.
-Zouk will also be taking care of customers by greeting them with a gift of stuffed dates on arrival plus fruit chaat, dates and water on the table.
+Every day throughout Ramadan, the Chester Street restaurant will be welcoming customers to come and break their fast with a fabulous spread of much-loved dishes.
+Zouk will also be taking care of customers by greeting them and taking them to their table complete with fruit chaat, dates, Watermelon Wonder mocktail (a hydrating drink made with milk, Rooh Afzar, Strawberries, rose water, vanilla, watermelon and pomegranate) and water await.
 Once seated, guests can go up to the buffet and enjoy the daily selection of food which will include salads, starters, curries, lamb raan and a selection of accompaniments.
-Zouk has created two sittings this year so the Ramadan buffet is available for a longer period of time each evening.
-There will be one sitting at Iftar with a second sitting an hour earlier or later, depending on BST.
+Zouk will host one sitting at Iftar every day but note the time of Iftar changes slightly as the month goes on.

 2. Manchester Museum

-In the spirit of the month of Ramadan, the month of hospitality and sharing, the newly-reopened Manchester Museum is inviting people to come along to the venue on March 29.
+In the spirit of the month of Ramadan, the month of hospitality and sharing, Manchester Museum is inviting people to come along to the venue on March 13.
 The museum will be hosting an Iftar, which is an evening of friendship and conversation across faiths and cultures.
 Learn about Ramadan and witness or participate in the Muslim call to prayer.
 Attendees will also be breaking the fast together with delicious food.
-The event is free to drop in between the hours of 6pm and 9pm, however you can reserve a spot in advance.
+The event is free to attend and takes place between the hours of 5.30pm and 8.30pm.

 3. Safire Grill